Martha Araújo

-Martha Araújo (born 1943) in Maceió, Brazil is a Brazilian sculpture and performance artist.
+Martha Araújo (born 1943) in Maceió, Brazil is a Brazilian sculptor and performance artist.
 She lives and works in Maceió the capital of Alagoas in Brazil.
 The style of her work was performance and sculpture art.
 She also explored her body with her performances.
 Her art emerged at the end of a military dictatorship that lasted from 1964 to 1985.
 She used their experiences during the dictatorship in her artwork to show how they felt trapped.
 Using textiles Araújo demonstrates the limit of the body through the play between repression and freedom.
 However, sculptures and performances were not her only interest she has also explored photography and video.

 Education

 Martha Araújo studied education at Universidade Federal do Rio de Janeiro and graduated in the year of 1970.
 She earned a degree in pedagogy at Universidade Federal do Rio de Janeiro.
 She earned her master's degree in education from Pontifícia Universidade Católica do Rio de Janeiro.
 She was able to work under Haroldo Barroso, a sculptor, at the Museu do Ingá in Niterói throughout 1984 and 1987.
 In 1986 she went on to study at the Escola de Artes Visuais do Parque Lage in Rio de Janeiro.